wp-plugins/frontier-post/readme.txt

 == Changelog ==

+= 1.6.0
+* Temp version to be able correct the post_data issue.

 = 1.5.9
 * Fixed issue where post_status was set to display value instead of value, meaning post was updated with translated value.
 Posts still in db, but does not show up in WP